 A lab-grown diamond will save you a lot of money with zero trade-offs.
 They are virtually indistinguishable from natural diamonds, and in fact, are the exact same thing - just made by man and not nature.
 You get the same mineral, with the same optical properties, same hardness, and the same beautiful look.
 Whether the painter used oil or acrylic does not affect the value of the painting, as long as he is a true artist.

-Whether you prefer a minimalist solitaire, a halo that frames the center stone, or a classic three-stone ring, we offer a wide array of unique solutions at Leon Mege.
-We are masters of bespoke micro pave work and nearly invisible eagle claw prongs that keep diamond secure yet unobstructed.
-We can recreate any style that ever existed or design a new that is uniquely yours.
+We are masters of bespoke micro pave work and nearly invisible eagle claw prongs that keep diamonds secure yet unobstructed.
+We can recreate any style that ever existed or design a new one that is uniquely yours.

 If you are hard on your jewelry, we recommend staying away from pave, especially delicate micro pave.
 A simple solitaire or a three-stone ring is a more practical option.
 We recommend avoiding an engagement ring modified to fit flush with a wedding band.